Contact Myra on email@example.com & 07722316495

 Whenever I’m out and about I’ll take endless photographs, drinking in the tones, looking for the beauty and the beast.
 I love tumble down buildings, unruly wildness, broken gateways against the fertile greens and browns.
 Tuscan landscapes or the dark earthy secrecy of a wooded area, the moss and lichen covered walls of the Dales or Lakes and English Country Gardens, all of these inspire me.
 This is now translated into my work by way of 'painting with fibre' or dyes and 'drawing with stitch' through a range of tactile artworks, pieces for home interiors, greetings cards and brooches.

-I have been a finalist in the 'Craft & Design Selected Maker' awards and, several times, invited to exhibit and demonstrate in the Master Crafts Marquee at Living Crafts, Blenheim Palace and Hatfield House.
+I have been a three-time finalist in the 'Craft & Design Selected Maker' awards and, many times invited to exhibit and demonstrate in the Master Crafts Marquee at Living Crafts, Blenheim Palace and Hatfield House.
 JamEton Gallery commissioned a flock of 40 robin brooches to celebrate their 20th anniversary and January 2015 saw my first creative book published for Search Press ('20 to make – felt brooches with machine stitching')

 My work has been sent all over Europe, to America, Canada, Japan, Australia & New Zealand.